Detroit Electric $1.8 Billion Investment Threatens Tesla In Electric Car Market

 Detroit-based car manufacturer Detroit Electric just got a big boost in confidence and finances from Chinese electric company Far East Smarter Energy.
 The Chinese firm just invested $1.8 billion in Detroit Electric, which could help the auto manufacturer once again become competitive in the electric vehicle market.

-Detroit Electric made headlines back in 2013 when it began promoting it’s work on electric sports cars that were supposedly every bit as fast and powerful as their gas-burning counterparts.
+Detroit Electric made headlines back in 2013 when it began promoting its work on electric sports cars that were supposedly every bit as fast and powerful as their gas-burning counterparts.
 As Engadget reports, production delays and the rise of Elon Musk-backed Tesla Motors in the electronic vehicle industry sidelined Detroit Electric.

-All of that could change now, but there is still some speculation that the cash infusion won’t be able to save the company and that it’s ambition might be greater than it’s financial backing and infrastructure can support.
+All of that could change now, but there is still some speculation that the cash infusion won’t be able to save the company and that its ambition might be greater than its financial backing and infrastructure can support.

-“[I]t’s the longer term plans that are more likely to raise eyebrows,” Jon Fingas writes in the Engadget piece on the Detroit Electric and Far East Smarter Energy partnership.
+“[I]t’s the longer term plans that are more likely to raise eyebrows,” reports Engadget on the Detroit Electric and Far East Smarter Energy partnership.

 Detroit Electric’s EV business gets a $1.8 billion jumpstart https://t.co/zrMwdhGcIN pic.twitter.com/Vqi0AhmHK2